 Private classes are usually offered to big groups of trainees with a schedule at their discretion.

 Windsor First Aid has the most qualified and skilled St Mark James first aid and CPR/AED trainers.
-All classrooms are well-maintained and spacious, and complete with the latest training equipment.
-The training centres are easily accessible and are within walking distance to public transportation, free parking, and restaurants.
+All classrooms are well-maintained and spacious and complete with the latest training equipment.
+The training centers are easily accessible and are within walking distance of public transportation, free parking, and restaurants.